 “The story is so different from anything I’ve read before,” said Jacobs, who is cast as the lead, Heart Girl.
 “It’s really interesting, there’s no fantasy films out there really, or contemporary ones that are like this.”

-The script went through the Sundance Institute’s Native writers’ lab and now Abeyta is raising funds to make the film through the crowd-funding site Kickstarter.
-The campaign, which ends tomorrow at 11 p.m., has only raised $7,374of its $28,000 goal.
+The script went through the Sundance Institute’s Native writers’ lab and now Abeyta is raising funds to make the film through the crowd-funding site gofundme after a Kickstarter campaign did not raise the $28,000 needed for the film

 “In order to make this, we need to meet our goal and as far as feature films go, asking for $28,000 is minuscule in comparison to how big budgets usually are.
-Any little contribution would mean so much.”
+Any little contribution would mean so much,” said Jacobs.

 Michaels, a finalist on season 11 of Lifetime’s Project Runway, will also be designing the wardrobe and costumes for the film.